redox-os/ion/README.md

 ### Code Formatting

-When submitting a pull request, be sure to run `cargo +nightly fmt` on your project with a nightly version of **rustfmt**.
+When submitting a pull request, be sure to run
+`env CFG_RELEASE_CHANNEL=nightly cargo +nightly fmt` on your project with a nightly version of **rustfmt**.
 This will prevent me from having to push PR's specifically to format the code base from time to time.
 To install **rustfmt-nightly**, simply run `cargo install rustfmt-nightly --force`.